 - Social Science

 If you do not enroll for Science and Letters courses, you will not be able to graduate with a degree.
-To maintain eligibility for ISA financing, you will be required to take a certain Science and Letters course-load.

 No, all courses including Science and Letters courses will be taught at Make School's campus in San Francisco.